 My last suggestion in this bumper guide to all the fun things to do in Manchester, is actually to get out of Manchester!

 Yep, that’s right!
 If city life gets a bit much, then it’s all too easy to escape the crowds.
-Manchester is conveniently located for day trips to pretty Cheshire villages, the Peak District, the Lake District and Lancashire beauty spots such as the Forest of Bowland.
+Manchester is conveniently located for day trips to nearby sandy beaches, pretty Cheshire villages, the Peak District, the Lake District and Lancashire beauty spots such as the Forest of Bowland.

 You can make your own way there, book yourself on one of these incredible tours or check out the options below.